Miriam295/Final_Project_Python_DragonQuest/README.md

 To start the game, one has to run the code in "The Dragon Quest" file and will then interact with the game via the choices presented.
 Testing the code happens while playing, no additional testing is required.

+Files overview:
+"The Dragon Quest" - Main Game
-The file "Dragon Support" contains all the functions and classes that make the game run.
+"Dragon Support" - Code with all functions and classes "Requirements.txt" - Required versions

-The required packages can be found in the provided "requirements.txt" package.